June 14, 2021

 Anyway, the plan is to take Kong to Antarctica to locate a portal.
 But since Godzilla can sense the presence of other Titans, he can track Kong once the ape leaves the dome.
 So Godzilla attacks the fleet transporting Kong, and the Titans have their first throwdown on the deck of an aircraft carrier, and it’s pretty awesome.

 Meanwhile, Madison (Millie Bobby Brown) from King of the Monsters joins up with a conspiracy podcaster to investigate why Godzilla would be attacking cities again, since she believes Godzilla is meant to protect the world.
-So they look into Apex and discover the company is building Mechagodzilla, the famed giant robot version of Godzilla.
+So they look into Apex and discover the company is building Mechagodzilla, the famed giant robot version of Godzilla, which the original Godzilla doesn’t like.

-But he’s a smart one, too, and to speed things along the movie treats Kong as another protagonist, communicating with a little deaf girl from his island in order to join forces with the humans against Godzilla.
+But Kong turns out to be pretty smart, and to speed things along the movie treats Kong as another protagonist, communicating with a little deaf girl from his island in order to join forces with the humans against Godzilla.

 So, Godzilla attacks the Apex facility that is building Mechagodzilla, and Kong returns to the surface to fight him again, and glorious destruction of many neon buildings ensues.
 It’s quite a sight to behold.
 And the facility is in Hong Kong, because of course King Kong has to end up in Hong Kong or else what is even the point of it all?